TheMrityunjayPathak/FinanceReportDashboard/README.md

 Hello Everyone, 👋

-I made this Finance Report in PowerBI with the Sample Finance Excel Workbook provided by Microsoft on their Official Website.
+I made this Finance Report in PowerBI with the Finance Excel Workbook provided by Microsoft on their Website.

 📝 Report has Multiple Section's from where you can manage the Data, Like: